-!!!
-Excited about the mention of chocolate, I dug a little deeper to learn more about the so-called “health benefits”.
 A species of the holly family, Yerba mate is touted to be more nutritious than green tea.
-According to the Guayaki website, studies by French scientists in 1964 concluded, “it is difficult to find a plant any area of the world equal to mate in nutritional value.”
+Studies by French scientists in 1964 concluded, “it is difficult to find a plant any area of the world equal to mate in nutritional value.”
+Guayaki,

 Minerals: Calcium, Manganese, Iron, Selenium, Potassium, Magnesium, Phosphorus, Zinc